Paul Brown: Ohio State Buckeyes

 Brown's first year at Ohio State was a success.
-The Buckeyes won six of eight games in 1941; the only loss was to Northwestern University and its star tailback, Otto Graham.
+The Buckeyes won six of eight games in 1941; the only loss was to Northwestern University and its star quarterback, Otto Graham.
 The final game of the season was a 20–20 tie with Michigan, which the school's supporters saw as a good outcome given that Ohio State was a heavy underdog.
 The Buckeyes tied for second place in the Western Conference, a grouping of college teams from the Midwestern United States (now known as the Big Ten), and finished 13th in the AP Poll.
 Brown was fourth in balloting for national Coach of the Year.

 Japan's attack on Pearl Harbor on December 7, 1941, threatened to derail the 1942 season, but most college teams played on, adjusting schedules to include military teams composed of players serving in the military.
 The Buckeyes opened the season by beating a Fort Knox team 59–0, followed by two more wins against Southern California and Indiana University.
 In the first AP Poll of the season, Ohio State was ranked best in the nation, the first time the school had achieved that mark.
 The 1942 team was the first composed mainly of players hand-picked by Brown, including Bill Willis, Dante Lavelli and star halfback Les Horvath.
 In the middle of the season, the Buckeyes lost to the University of Wisconsin after numerous players drank bad water and got sick.
 That was the team's only loss of the season, which culminated with a 21–7 victory over Michigan.
 The Buckeyes won the Western Conference and claimed their first-ever national title after finishing the season at the top of the AP Poll.

 The 1943 season was a disaster for Brown and the Buckeyes.
 Depleted by the military draft and facing tough competition from teams on Army and Navy bases, Brown was forced to play 17-year-old recruits who had not yet enlisted.
 Ohio State had affiliated itself with the Army Specialized Training Program, which did not allow its trainees to participate in varsity sports, while schools such as Michigan and Purdue became part of the Navy's V-12 training program, which did.
 The Buckeyes ended with a 3–6 record.
 In three seasons at Ohio State, Brown amassed an 18–8–1 record.